juntossomosmais/gitflow/gitflow/backend/README.md

 This variation can also be very common when the same code base is used by many developers.
 Here, one developer finishes writing his new feature, `feature/feat-A`, sends his code to `develop` and creates a release branch for his feature: `release/feat-A`.

-Afer this, another develop also finishes writing his new feature: `feature/feat-B` and send to `develop`.
-Now, this second developer cannot open another release right away as `release/feat-A` already exists and might be being used by the QA analysts.
+After this, another develop also finishes writing his new feature: `feature/feat-B` and sends it to `develop`.
+Now, this second developer **cannot** open another release right away as `release/feat-A` already exists and might be being used by the QA analysts.
+Two release branches can create a lot of confusion and must be avoided.

 Once again, **team communication becomes essential**: the **team** must decide if the two features can be shipped together to production or not.

 ### IF the two features CANNOT go together to production

-If the team agrees that the features cannot go together to production, then `feature/feat-B` that is on the `develop` branch will have to wait until the other feature is fully shipped to production.
-After that happens, a new release branch, `release/feat-B` can be created and proceeds normally.
+If the team agrees that the features cannot go together to production, then `feature/feat-B` that is on the `develop` branch will have to wait until the other feature, `feature/feat-A`, is fully shipped to production.
+After that happens, and `release/feat-A` no longer exists, then a new release branch, `release/feat-B`, can be created and submitted for QA analysts and PO approval.

-This case can also create **bottlenecks** as `feature/feat-B` will have to keep waiting until `feature/feat-A` is fully released to production.
+Remeber that this scenario can also create **bottlenecks** as `feature/feat-B` will have to keep waiting on `develop` until `feature/feat-A` is fully released to production and `release/feat-A` no longer exists.

 ### IF the two features CAN go together to production

 If the team has agreed to release the two features together, then the **release branch that already exists can reused** to contain the two features (`feature/feat-A` and `feature/feat-B`) together.

-The most common way to do this by rebasing the `release/feat-A` branch onto the top of the `develop` branch that already contains the other feature `feat-B`:
+The most common way to do this by rebasing the `release/feat-A` branch onto the top of the `develop` branch that already contains the new feature `feat-B`:

 ```bash
 git checkout release/feat-A
 git pull --rebase origin develop  # git pull with rebase instead of merging ~ git rebase develop
 ```

-By rebasing the `release/feat-A` branch, this release branch will now contain the two features together.
-After this is done, then the flow proceeds normally with any release branch.
+By rebasing the `release/feat-A` branch, this release branch will now contain the two features together (`feature/feat-A` and `feature/feat-B`).
+After this is done, then proceed as usual with this release branch that contains the two features that will be shipped together to production.

 ![Alt text](../../assets/backend/gif/variation_release_reuse.gif)